tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 This document makes no requests to IANA.

+# Operational Considerations

+Deployments should configure the PQC algorithms and security levels appropriate for their security requirements.

+Whether authentication using a PQC signature algorithm is mandatory or optional is a matter of local policy.
+When such authentication is mandatory, an implementation MUST NOT fall back to authentication using a traditional algorithm if a suitable PQC signature algorithm cannot be negotiated.
+When such authentication is optional, an implementation may use a traditional signature algorithm when a suitable PQC signature algorithm cannot be negotiated.

 # Security Considerations

+The SIGNATURE_HASH_ALGORITHMS notification is carried in IKE_SA_INIT, and its contents are integrity protected by the AUTH payload in IKE_AUTH (Section 2.15 of {{RFC7296}}).
+Therefore, an on-path attacker cannot modify the advertised hash algorithms to cause a downgrade from PQC to traditional authentication without causing authentication to fail.

-PQC signature algorithms are generally modeled to achieve strong unforgeability under adaptive chosen-message attacks (SUF-CMA; see Section 10.1.1 of PQC for Engineers {{?RFC9958}}).
-For example, ML-DSA provides SUF-CMA security.
-However, some algorithms, such as SLH-DSA, achieve existential unforgeability under chosen-message attacks (EUF-CMA; see Section 10.1.1 of PQC for Engineers {{?RFC9958}}).
-This distinction does not impact IKEv2, as the signed data in each session is unique due to the inclusion of nonces.
+PQC signature algorithms are generally modeled to achieve strong unforgeability under adaptive chosen-message attacks (SUF-CMA).
+Both ML-DSA and SLH-DSA achieve SUF-CMA security, as noted in Section 10.1.1 of PQC for Engineers {{?RFC9958}}.
+Even for a future PQC signature scheme that provides only existential unforgeability under chosen-message attacks (EUF-CMA), this distinction would not impact IKEv2, as the signed data in each session is unique due to the inclusion of nonces.
 Consequently, the oracle-based forgery attack scenarios in the EUF-CMA model do not arise in IKEv2.

 Different PQC signature schemes are designed to provide security levels comparable to well-established cryptographic primitives.
 For example, some schemes align with the US NIST post-quantum security categories (Categories 1 through 5) as discussed in ML-DSA  {{FIPS204}} and SLH-DSA {{FIPS205}}.
 These categories specify target security strengths that correspond approximately to exhaustive key-search resistance for AES-128, AES-192, and AES-256, and collision-search resistance for SHA-256, SHA-384, and SHA-512.
 The choice of a PQC signature algorithm should be guided by the desired security level and performance requirements.